 Gather like minds into intimate groups to discuss art, new ideas, and the plights and purposes of a generation, the result is renaissance; a rebirth of truly great art, beatnik generations and golden ages.

-On the long road to modernity, the tradition of salons became a key component in spreading new and revolutionary ideas like freedom, liberty and equality.
-They are the tried and true incubators of every great art movement and cultural revolution.
+On the long road to modernity, the salon tradition became a key component in spreading new and revolutionary ideas like freedom, liberty and equality.
+Gathering with intention is the tried and true incubator of every great cultural movement and art revolution.
 The name changes sometimes, but the tenets remain the same.
-Gather people with intention to discuss the world's problems and mysteries, its art and the future, and real change can begin.

-And let's not forget the actual Renaissance in Italy, circa 1500, it was Lorenzo de Medici's salon that gave patronage to Michelangelo, Leonardo Da Vinci, Raphael, and many others.
-Dinner and conversation around Midici's table was the incubator for a rebirth of great art, engineering and thought.
+And finally, imagine being a fly on the wall during the actual Renaissance in Italy, circa 1500, it was Lorenzo de Medici's salon that gave patronage to Michelangelo, Leonardo Da Vinci, Raphael, and many others.
+They all gave their talents to a singular vision for the world, and so dinner and conversation around Midici's table became the incubator for a great rebirth of art, engineering and thought.